 But POAS addicts are not alone in their anxiety.
 Sixty-two percent of women keep taking tests even after getting a positive result because they worry that they've gotten a false positive and for the health of their pregnancy.
 One in 12 keep taking tests up until they have their 12-week scan.
 That's a lot, so women spend an average of $37 on tests, according to The Independent.

 The addiction goes farther than that though.
-According to VICE, some women will even "tweak" what appear to be negative tests on Photoshop in order to reveal faint second lines — it's become such a phenomenon that tweaking apps like Early HPT+ have responded to the demand.
+According to VICE, some women will even "tweak" what appears to be negative tests on Photoshop in order to reveal faint second lines.

 They're mostly revealing their pregnancies online, too, so they're telling a lot of people, according to Metro.
 Just over half still tell their loved ones in person.
 Rather, three in five now break the news on social media, almost half of whom post a photo of their scan.
 Posting to social media is telling quite a big crowd with quite a high risk of miscarriage, but perhaps women are becoming evermore comfortable taking that risk as miscarriage becomes less of a taboo topic to discuss.